Quoin/react-utils/ssr.md

 // You can now fetch data from indexedDB and then dispatch it.
 Ideally, use one
-// of your existing application orchestrators. orchestrators.initializeFromCache(store.dispatch, cachedData);
+// of your existing application orchestrators.
+// NOTE: This may cause React to complain that the content changed, so I have
+// not really used it.
+orchestrators.initializeFromCache(store.dispatch, cachedData);
 ```